Need treatment from home? Get addiction and mental health treatment online now. Explore virtual therapy.

 Completing your first 30 days sober is a powerful foundation, but it’s just the beginning.
 Ongoing support is the key to turning this milestone into a lifetime of recovery.
 This new chapter is filled with hope and potential, and you deserve to have the right structure in place to help you succeed.
 Continuing your journey with a structured treatment program can make all the difference in building a resilient, lasting sobriety.

-Our outpatient programs (PHP and IOP) and telehealth services at Red Ribbon Recovery Indiana provide the flexible, evidence-based support you need to build on your early success.
+Our outpatient programs (PHP Indiana and IOP Indiana) and telehealth services at Red Ribbon Recovery Indiana provide the flexible, evidence-based support you need to build on your early success.
 We offer a compassionate, judgment-free environment where you can continue to heal and grow.
 If you’re wondering how long rehab might take for your specific situation, our team is here to guide you through the process and create a personalized plan that fits your life.

 You’ve already taken the most difficult step.
 Now, let us help you continue moving forward.
 The benefits you’re experiencing at 30 days are just a glimpse of the fulfilling life that awaits you in recovery.
 With ongoing support, you can navigate challenges, build healthy habits, and create a future you’re excited about.
 If you’re ready to take the next step on your recovery journey, please don’t hesitate to reach out.
 Call us today at (317) 707-9848 to speak with a member of our compassionate team.
 We at Red Ribbon Recovery Indiana are here to help you build a strong foundation for lasting sobriety.
 Contact us today.
 We’re here for you every step of the way.